YuriAtanasov/one-command-wordpress/README.md

 - Initialize Terraform < terraform init >
 - **Apply Terraform < terraform apply --auto-approve >**

+---

 4. Steps to destroy the solution:

 - **Destroy Terraform < terraform destroy --auto-approve >**

-Note: sometimes the log group is not deleted due to bug in provider - check and delete manually if needed.
+Note: sometimes the CW log group is not deleted due to bug in provider - check and delete manually if needed.

-P.S.: If you want management access to the instances, fill the variable 'key_name' and uncomment/apply the ingress rule for 22 port in the SG.
+---

+5. Management access
+- fill the "key_name" variable
+- add 22 port ingress rule in the wordpress SG
+- apply

+Note: you can use the web servers as bastion hosts if you need access to the database.

+---

- 5 .
-Future improvements
+6. Future improvements
 - EFS for the wordpress content
 - Web nodes to be into private subnets
 - Bastion host